zacLibaud/bADA55.github.io/index.md

     </div>
 </div>

-The WordCloud suggests that the expert reviews from Beeraadvocate heavily emphasize taste and flavor as the primary evaluation criteria.
-They also oftne comment on the beer’s presentation (e.g., foam, color, and clarity) and highlight aromatic qualities as critical to the beer experience.
-Ratebeer also provides detailed descriptions of flavor and aroma, using terms that reflect both general and specific notes (e.g., bitter, sweet malt, tropical fruit).
-The users also pay careful attention to appearance and mouthfeel, as indicated by frequent comments on foam color, carbonation, and body.
-They highlight bitterness more prominently, which could reflect a common theme in the reviewed beers.

-When comparing the two word clouds, the second dataset appears to cover a greater variety of topics due to a more even distribution of words.
-However, these observations are limited by the naive nature of WordCloud, which does not distinguish context or semantic relationships between words.
+BeerAdvocate reviewers are all about the taste and flavor—the heart and soul of any great beer experience.
+Words like "taste", "aroma", and "flavor" dominate, showing a clear focus on the sensory elements.
+But they don’t stop there—presentation also gets its fair share of attention, with frequent mentions of foam, color, and clarity.
+After all, a beer has to look as good as it tastes, right?
+On the other hand, RateBeer experts serve up a similarly detailed analysis of flavor and aroma, but with a broader palette of terms.
+You’ll find mentions of "bitter", "sweet malt", and even "tropical fruit", offering both general impressions and specific tasting notes.
+They’re equally observant about appearance and mouthfeel, commenting on foam color, carbonation, and the beer’s body with precision.

+Of course, WordClouds are a bit like skimming the headlines—they show us which words pop up most often, but they don’t capture the context or the deeper connections between words.
+So while this quick visual dive gives us a snapshot of each platform’s style, there’s more to uncover beneath the surface.
+Stay tuned, because we’re taking this analysis up a notch with more sophisticated techniques that dig into the true themes of these reviews!

 # The final choice